Golden Gate Bridge – San Francisco’s iron giant

 Hop on the bus across the iconic Golden Gate Bridge.
 Gaze out at the sparkling waters of San Francisco Bay and majestic city skyline.
 With Alcatraz far below, and Oakland and Berkeley in the distance, this is the city’s ultimate viewpoint.
 The bridge itself isn’t too bad either.

 Cross in both directions on our open-top San Francisco Bus Tour.
 Hop off to take the obligatory bridge-backed selfies from the viewpoints either side.
 Marvel at the engineering masterpiece of Golden Gate and drink in one of the best city vistas on the planet.
+Or experience the stunning views of San Francisco and the Golden Gate Bridge from the water, with a 1-hour San Francisco Bay cruise

 The bridge that should never have been